06012021-dotnet-uta/AlainDuplanP1/README.md

 ## Technologies Used

-* Tech 1 - version 1.0
+* ASP.NET Core MVC, XUnit Testing - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Users are able to create new account and log in with previous creditials.
+* Accounts that are labeled as admin have access to addition functionalities.
+* Users are able to create new orders and look back on details on previous orders.
+* Users are able to search for stores and have a look into their inventory.
+* Admins are able to open new stores, restock store inventory, and check previous orders with stores.
+* Admins are able to search for users and view their account and previous order history.

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Allow search resullts to be ordered by date and price.
+* Allow users to log in with a username and password.

 ## Getting Started